morph-l2/morph-doc/docs/quick-start/2-wallet-setup.md

 ## Wallet

-You need to have a wallet to interact with dApps on the morph.
-You can find some example wallets and configuration tips below.
+To interact with dApps on Morph, you need a compatible wallet.
+Below are some example wallets and configuration tips.

 ### Bitget Wallet